Ruling out light axions: the writing is on the wall: Axion field evolution

 When $H_\text{infl}\ll\fpq$, the distribution is well approximated by a narrow Gaussian as long as the central value $\Bar{\theta}$ is far from $-\pi,\pi$.
 Due to the symmetries of the potential (\ref{Eq:Potential}) the bias function (\ref{Eq:BiasDef}) is symmetric around the origin and anti-symmetric around the points $\theta=\pm\pi/2$.
 It is thus sufficient to concentrate on a subset of the field range given by $\left[0,\pi/2\right]$ and the entire function can be reconstructed as

-Here we have used the fact that for a finite potential like (\ref{Eq:Potential}) which allows free states, the fact that inflation dilutes the derivatives implies that after inflation the field simply settles into the vacuum state it started above.
-Thus, the function $f(\phi)$ is $-1$ in case $\phi\in\left[-\pi/2,\pi/2\right)$ and $+1$ otherwise.
+Here we have used the fact that for a finite potential like eq.(\ref{Eq:Potential}) which allows free states, the fact that inflation dilutes the derivatives implies that after inflation the field simply settles into the vacuum state it started above.
+Thus, the function $f(\phi)$ is $-1$ when $\phi\in\left[-\pi/2,\pi/2\right)$ and $+1$ otherwise.

-Because of the symmetries, the sum in Eq.\eqref{Eq:Ch1-BiasProb} reduces to 2 and the probability is:
+Because of the symmetries, the sum in Eq.\eqref{Eq:Ch1-BiasProb} yields 2 so the probability is:

 where the upper integration limit requires inverting Eq.\eqref{Eq:biasNarrow}.